 The Job Training Partnership Act provides funds to students who are enrolled in a Technical or Vocational Program.
 Eligibility is determined by JTPA income guidelines and other criteria.
 Funds may be provided for one or more of the following: books, travel, needs-based allowance, tuition, and fees.
 A limited number of openings are available.
-Required applications may be obtained in the HRD Office and at the Polk County campus.
+Required applications may be obtained by calling Isothermal Planning and Development Commission at (800) 852-0883.